input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 ``$ docker run cardano-node run --config …``

-2. Confirm the amount of Blue Test Ada that you have been sent in your goody bag:
+2. Confirm the amount of Blue Test Ada that you have been sent in your goody bag (or obtained from a faucet):

 ``$ cardano-node query utxo …``